Information For Undergraduate funding

-I have had good success in recruiting and funding overseas students, and students in my lab have come from the US, South Africa, Brazil, India, Ecuador and Colombia.
+I have had good success in recruiting and funding overseas students, and students in my lab have come from the US, Spain, Portugal, South Africa, Brazil, India, Ecuador and Colombia.
 I am keen to support Latin American students.
 Cambridge has a number of sources of money for students from outside the UK that are not available elsewhere in the UK – the funding is obviously competitive, but not impossible.
 The most important thing is to get your application in before the funding deadlines – this is currently sometime in October for US applicants and December for other countries.
 It is especially important for overseas applicants to read the University graduate web pages carefully.
 Also make sure that you fill the forms in for all available sources of funding.
 Even if you think you have a fellowship from elsewhere, nothing is lost in applying to all available sources – remember once the deadline is passed you cant go back and apply.

 What to do